UPDATED: Thursday, July 9 at 4:30 PM

 The spread of COVID-19 is a rapidly evolving situation, and the City is dedicated to keeping the community safe and informed during this unprecedented time.

-Humboldt County’s total COVID-19 case count remains at 98, as no additional cases were confirmed, and Humboldt County recorded its third COVID-19-related death today, Thursday, May 28.
-Community spread, meaning that the source of the virus is unknown, has been confirmed among 17 of those cases.
+Humboldt County’s total COVID-19 case count rose to 161 after four new cases were reported today, Thursday, July 9.
+Community transmission, meaning the source of the virus is unknown, has been confirmed among 23 local cases, seven active cases are currently under investigation, and four Humboldt County residents have died from the virus.
 For more information, please click here and here.

 The City of Arcata is actively working with Humboldt County health agencies to protect our community, prepare for more local cases and assist in maintaining the health and safety of our region.
 All residents are encouraged to stay at home to slow the spread of the virus.

-Updated information will be provided here as it becomes available.
+Updated information will be provided on this webpage as it becomes available.

 UPDATED: Tuesday, May 19 at 5:30 PM